-WELLINGTON, New Zealand – New Zealand's lawmakers and public employees have been told to cancel all nonessential flights to Auckland as a fuel shortage at the nation's largest airport continues to disrupt the travel plans of thousands of people.
+WELLINGTON, New Zealand – New Zealand's lawmakers and public employees were told Tuesday to cancel all nonessential flights to and from Auckland as a fuel shortage at the nation's largest airport continued to disrupt the travel plans of thousands of people.

 The main pipeline that carries jet fuel to Auckland Airport ruptured last week.
 Since then, at least 70 domestic and international flights have been canceled, including 29 on Tuesday.
 Other flights have been delayed or rerouted.

-Pipeline owners Refining New Zealand say the pipeline was struck by a digger or other machinery and should be repaired by next Tuesday.
+Pipeline owners Refining New Zealand said the pipeline was struck by a digger or other machinery and should be repaired by next Tuesday.